RCN-ECS/CnGV/notebook/20200525_MAA_Emm_Omega_Issue.md

 Which resulted in this pattern:
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.26.GxEdiscrepancy.png)

- As observed, visually it LOOKS like there is a GxE.
+ Visually, it LOOKS like there is a GxE.
 The omega^2 picks this up, but EMM does not.

- In running the code from this particular set of parameters, I cannot find any particular issue/error that would drive this discrepancy.
+ I ran the code for this particular set of parameters, but I cannot find any particular issue/error that would drive this discrepancy.
 I am really at a loss for why there would be such a low EMM GxE.

  My one comforting thought is that out of ~10k sims, there are only 26 that have such an odd discrepancy.
 Perhaps just a fluke?